Ruxley: Retail, commerce and services

 Several large retailers have used the open spaces in Ruxley next to the main roads to build stores, mostly Edgington Way.
 There is a Tesco superstore and petrol garage located in Ruxley on Edgington Way.

-There several Car dealerships in Ruxley, Porsche being next to the Tesco store, a BMW showroom on Maidstone Road and Toyota and Lexus showrooms also on Maidstone Road, on the Foots Cray side.
+There are several Car dealerships in Ruxley, Porsche being next to the Tesco store, a BMW showroom on Maidstone Road and Toyota and Lexus showrooms also on Maidstone Road, on the Foots Cray side.

 There is a Bookers cash and carry, wholesalers on Edgington Way, opposite The Tesco store.
 There is also a Screwfix warehouse, a BP garage and a timber merchant Alsford Timber Ruxley, and Selco Builders Warehouse on Edgington Way.
 In Upper Ruxley to the east, there is service area on the A20 road, Sidcup Bypass which includes a 24-hour McDonald's drive-through, another BP garage and a Subway restaurant.
 Several of the farms in and near Ruxley sell produce and goods straight to the public too.

 Other services in Ruxley include a driving theory test centre, and Maidstone Road Re-Use and Recycling Centre, one of two council rubbish dumps in the London Borough of Bexley.

 The Coca-Cola Company has a large manufacturing and bottling plant between Foots Cray and Ruxley which opened in 1961 and employs 361 people.
 This plant was where Dasani water was produced.

 Richard Klinger Group, an Austrian company which made engine gaskets, hydraulic pipelines and water level gauges and valves, had a factory in Ruxley built in 1937 in a Modernist architectural style.
 The Klinger factory, which was later bought by French company Trouvey Cauvin, closed in the 1990s and the building was severely damaged by fire in 2013.
 It will shortly reopen as a self-storage facility, but only three facades have survived the conversion.